gmlwns2000/gmlwns2000/README.md

 #### **SEA: Sparse Linear Attention with Estimated Attention Mask**
 [[paper]](https://openreview.net/forum?id=JbcwfmYrob)[[code]](https://openreview.net/forum?id=JbcwfmYrob) **Heejun Lee**, Jina Kim, Jeffrey Willette, Sung Ju Hwang. **ICLR** 2024

 *Code will be announced in soon.
-This will take some time to clean up.
+This will take some time to clean up (cleaning up dummy codes, adding llama, and checking compatibility between HF).
 Please check the open-review version for now, and if you have any questions, feel free to email me*

 ----